theogroup/ogroup.net/src/_posts/2017-06-12-focus-on-consumers--a-luxury-best-practice-for-every-brand.md

       The key takeaway?
 It’s all about your consumer, all the time, no matter whether you’re mass or luxury or somewhere in-between.
 Brands who properly balance rational and emotional elements, focus on lifestyle benefits versus amenities and connect authentically on social media can create for themselves the opportunity to be considered among the world’s elite brands, regardless of their category or market position.​
     single_image:
     quote:
     video:
-contact_tagline: "Let's start a conversation about luxury."
+contact_tagline: Let's start a conversation about luxury.
 ---